Available Sophia Courses for Incoming First Year Students

 MATH 103 Precalculus (3)

 This course is a study of polynomial, rational, exponential, logarithmic, and trigonometric functions from the symbolic, numeric, and graphical perspectives that provides a solid preparation for a college-level calculus course.
 Recommended for students who need a calculus course for their program of study but who are not yet ready for the calculus course.
+Note that if a student places below the second group, then MATH 101 will be required before taking MATH 103.
 This course does not fulfill the Sophia Program requirement in Mathematical Arts.
-This course is offered during the summer term from June 19th through July 28th and also in fall semester.
+This course is offered during the summer term from June 24th through August 5th and also in fall semester.
 It is not offered spring semester.

 MATH 104 Finite Mathematics (3)